-The facilitator course is suitable for anyone who would like to be able to facilitate groups the Body Project & Project Health with young people (the research was primarily conducted with females aged 13-19) and offer interventions which demonstrate a significant reduction in risk for eating disorder and obesity onset.
+The facilitator course is suitable for anyone who would like to be able to facilitate groups the Body Project & Project Health with young people (the research was primarily conducted with females aged 13-19) and offers interventions which demonstrate a significant reduction in risk for eating disorder and future onset of weight gain.
 The interventions also show decreases in appearance-ideal internalisation, body dissatisfaction and psychosocial impairments.

-Fully scripted session plans and all printed handouts, so that you will be equipped to start to facilitate either the Body Project and/or Project Health intervention courses.
+Fully scripted session plans and all printed handouts, so that you will be immediately equipped to start to facilitate the Body Project and/or Project Health intervention courses.

-Please note that this course is not part of our ACFED Approved Practitioner Program.
+Please note that this is a ‘stand alone’ course, and is not part of the ACFED Approved Practitioner Program.